ustwo/branded-interactions/README.md

 We'd like to facilitate workshops with clients that allow them explore and solidify directions to build upon in projects.
 These exercises will probably need to be prefaced with branded interactions in context, to help their understanding of the importance of such an exercise in the first place.

 #### Next steps
-- Internal interviews with experienced workshop-facilitators.
-Some of these people include Jason, Yu Jin, Paul G
+- Internal interviews with experienced workshop-facilitators (Jason, Yu Jin, Chris M)
 - Experiment with physical interactions (LittleBits, etc)

 ## To-do
+- [ ] Link this repository to [bi.ustwo.com](http://bi.ustwo.com) for auto-push
 - [x] Isolated live-updating elements (position, rotation, etc)
 - [x] Presets
 - [x] Live-updating sliders for spring values